 Biography

-Prior to her doctoral studies, Jenny worked in public policy research in Hong Kong and with various public affairs and non-governmental arts organisations.
-She graduated with a First Class BA degree in Human, Social, and Political Sciences from Churchill College, Cambridge, in 2020, and is professionally trained in classical ballet.
+Prior to her doctoral studies, Jenny had worked in public policy research and with arts organisations in Hong Kong.
+She read Human, Social, and Political Sciences at Churchill College, Cambridge, in 2017–20, and had formerly trained professionally in classical ballet.

 Research